aukilabs/hagall-old/README.md

 2. Download the latest Docker Compose YAML file from [GitHub](https://github.com/aukilabs/hagall/blob/main/docker-compose.yml).
 3. Configure the environment variables to your liking (you must at least set `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `HAGALL_PUBLIC_ENDPOINT`, set these to the domain name you configured in step 1).
 4. With the YAML file in the same folder, start the containers using Docker Compose: `docker-compose up -d`

+#### Upgrading

+You can do the same steps as for Docker, but if you're not already running Hagall or you have modified the `docker-compose.yml` file recently and want to deploy the changes, you can navigate to the folder where you have your `docker-compose.yml` file and then run `docker-compose pull` followed by `docker-compose down hagall` and `docker-compose up -d hagall`.

 ### Kubernetes